Internet geolocation: Errors

 If geolocation software maps IP addresses associated with an entire county or territory to a particular location, such as the geographic center of the territory, this can cause considerable problems for the people who happen to live there, as law enforcement authorities and others may mistakenly assume any crimes or other misconduct associated with the IP address to originate from that particular location.

 For example, a farmstead northeast of Potwin, Kansas became the default site of 600 million IP addresses when the Massachusetts-based digital mapping company MaxMind changed the putative geographic center of the contiguous United States from 39.8333333,-98.585522 to 38.0000,-97.0000.
 Since 2012, a family in Pretoria, South Africa, has been regularly visited by police or angry private citizens who believed their stolen phones were to be found in the family's backyard.
 This was also the result of geolocation by MaxMind.
 The company used the National Geospatial-Intelligence Agency's coordinates for Pretoria, which pointed to the family's house, to represent IP addresses associated with Pretoria.

 Privacy

 A distinction can be made between co-operative and oppositional geolocation.
 In some cases, it is in the interest of users to be accurately located, for example, so that they can be offered information relevant to their location.
 In other cases, users prefer not to disclose their location for privacy or other reasons.

+A research in 2025 has demonstrated that IP geolocation can also expose individuals to many risks, including unauthorized tracking, data breaches, or the use of inaccurate location data that can lead to wrongful identifications.
+The research, which involved 500 participants, also shows that the lack of transparency and regulation of how location data is processed, protected and handled raises concerns.

-Technical measures for ensuring anonymity, such as proxy servers, can be used to circumvent restrictions imposed by geolocation software.
+Technical measures for ensuring anonymity, such as proxy servers and VPN, can be used to circumvent restrictions imposed by geolocation software.
 Some sites detect the use of proxies and anonymizers, and may either block service or provide non-localized content in response.